Cyrus II, known as Cyrus the Great, was the founder and the first king of the

-The Cyrus Cylinder written after defeating Nabonidus and conquering Babylon, is a valuable historical document.
+The Cyrus Cylinder was inscribed after defeating Nabonidus and conquering Babylon – located in ancient Mesopotamia.
+It is a valuable historical document.
 In the year 1971, the United Nations published the Cyrus Cylinder text in all the official languages of the United Nations members, and put its replica in the UN headquarters in New York City.
 The original cylinder is kept in British Museum

 How did Cyrus the Great die?

 Herodotus reports that Cyrus was killed in the war with the Masagets, but this view is rejected by most modern historians, who believe that Herodotus’ story is fabricated.
 The only authentic ancient source that indirectly refers to the death of Cyrus is the two clay tablets found in Babylon, the first of which dates back to August 12th, 530 BC, which dates to “the ninth year of Cyrus the King of Nations”.
 The second document, dated August 31st , 530 BC, is titled “The Year of the Beginning of the Cambyses Rule, King of Nations”.
 These two documents, which seem to be of little importance, actually show that Cyrus died (or killed) between August 12th and August 31st, or at least, the news of his death and that of Cambyses settlement arrived in Babylon on this date.